 She highlighted Pakistan’s institutional mechanisms, including national and provincial commissions, women development departments, and the women’s parliamentary caucus, that work toward ensuring gender equality.

-Umm-e-Laila Azhar spoke on behalf of Pakistan and highlighted the national effort and the outcomes achieved so far.
-She reiterated Pakistan’s commitment to gender equality and promoting women’s rights.
+She also reiterated Pakistan’s commitment to gender equality and promoting women’s rights.

-She also informed the participants about 95 specialised courts, police stations, human rights cells, and virtual police stations set up in Pakistan to facilitate quick action on violence against women and girls.
+The Chairperson informed the participants about ninety five specialized courts, police stations, human rights cells, and virtual police stations set up in Pakistan to facilitate quick action on violence against women and girls.

 Ms. Umm-e-Laila Azhar, chairperson of the National Commission on Status of Women, delivered Pakistan’s statement during the Ministerial Roundtable as part of #CSW69.